WA Government Issues Bulletin On Performance Solutions

 - Waterproofing of bath and shower installations

-Brian Cameron added, ‘It can be hard in these particular areas for building surveyors to be aware of any shortcomings unless the owner employs them to audit the construction.
-Currently, in WA there are no legislated mandatory inspections for Class 1 residential buildings.’
+The Department has identified that these areas require further clarification.
+Developing a performance solution can be complex, so it can be hard for building surveyors to be aware of any shortcomings unless they audit the construction.
+Currently, in WA there are no legislated mandatory inspections for Class 1 residential buildings.

 For example, termite management across residential property classifies under part 3.1.3 of NCC Volume 2.
 This section of the NCC focuses on the impact of termites on ‘primary building elements’.
 Namely, load-bearing timber.
 In this case, performance requirements are satisfied if ’a termite management system is installed in a class 1 or 10 building to minimise the risk of termite attack to primary building elements in accordance with AS 3660.1.’
 However, suppose a builder does not adequately cater for this performance requirement.
 In that case, it won’t be easy to apply a satisfactory performance solution after construction completion.